budak7273/Woodcutter/README.md

 ## Features

-- Shapeless crafting recipe: 2 slabs of the same variant -> 1 plank of that variant
+- Shapeless crafting recipe: 2 Slabs of the same variant -> 1 Plank of that variant
 - Stonecutter recipes for all wood variants described in detail below (including correctly priced Bamboo)
-- Stonecutter recipes for recycling some items
+- Stonecutter recipes for recycling some items described in detail below

 **Most common recipes**:

-See below these screenshots for the full list of all supported recipes.
+Be sure to read below these screenshots for the full list of all supported recipes.

 ![Logs](https://i.imgur.com/M7qohQB.png)
 ![Wood](https://i.imgur.com/YcExopl.png)